 By the time this is published, my readers will most likely already know who emerged victorious at Wimbledon this year in all three categories: men’s singles, women’s singles, and doubles.
-An intriguing aspect of Wimbledon this year was not merely the matches but the length of the queues that formed outside the tournament grounds.

 One area I've noticed queuing norms breaking down recently is deplaning from aircraft.
 Generally people still follow the standard front-to-back row by row deplaning, with occasional cuts if the row in front of you is obviously moving a bit slower and there's a clear gap for you to move through.